 Last but not least, you should also have your air filters changed on a regular basis.
 It’s a good idea to change them at least once every three months to keep mold and bacteria out of your air conditioner.

 Dirty sock syndrome can be frustrating to deal with, but you don’t have to go at it alone.
-Contact the professionals at HELP Plumbing, Heating, Cooling and Electric whenever you need help with your home’s air conditioning system.
+Contact the professionals at HELP Plumbing, Heating, Cooling and Drains whenever you need help with your home’s air conditioning system.